cylc/cylc-admin/docs/dec-workshop-report.md

      * user authentication and site plugins
      * spawning user processes
      * access to other user's suites
+1. implement Cylc Hub, leveraging JupyterHub as far as possible
 1. begin work on the UI Server, with Vue.js and other technologies
      * server-facing comms layer: ZeroMQ
      * UI-facing comms layer: Tornado (asynchronous Python web framework),